OpenLXP/openlxp-authentication/README.md

 #### AUTHENTICATION_BACKENDS

-The AUTHENTICATION_BACKENDS setting sets what authentication services should be avaliable.
+The AUTHENTICATION_BACKENDS setting sets what authentication services should be available.

 This setting must include `'openlxp_authentication.models.SAMLDBAuth'`, but others can included as desired.